Air Canada: Bankruptcy and restructuring

 As Air Canada had employed a scorched earth policy to prevent the Onex proposed acquisition as one of its lines of defense, it had burdened itself with onerous contracts with almost all of its suppliers.
 As a result, on 1 April 2003, Air Canada filed for protection under the Companies' Creditors Arrangement Act; it emerged from this protection on 30 September 2004, 18 months later.
 During the period of bankruptcy protection, the company was subject to two competing bids from Cerberus Capital Management and Victor Li.
 The Cerberus bid would have seen former Prime Minister Brian Mulroney installed as chairman, being recruited by Cerberus' international advisory board chair Dan Quayle, the former vice-president of the United States.
 Cerberus was rejected because it had a reputation of changing existing employee pension agreements, a move strongly opposed by the CAW.
 At first, Air Canada selected Victor Li's Trinity Time Investments, which initially asked for a board veto and the chairmanship in return for investing $650 million in the airline.
 Li, who holds dual citizenship from Canada and Hong Kong, later demanded changes to the pension plan (which was not in his original takeover bid), but since the unions refused to budge, the bid was withdrawn.

 Finally, Deutsche Bank unveiled an $850 million financing package for Air Canada, if it would cut $200 million in annual costs in addition to the $1.1 billion that the unions agreed on in 2003.
-It was accepted after last-minute talks between CEO Robert Milton and CAW president Buzz Hargrove got the union concessions needed to let the bid go through.
+The offer was accepted after last-minute talks between CEO Robert Milton and CAW president Buzz Hargrove resulted in union concessions.

 ACE Aviation Holdings became the new parent company under which the reorganized Air Canada was held.
-However, in November 2012 ACE sold all shares and warrants it held in Air Canada.

 In October 2004, Canadian singer Celine Dion became the face of Air Canada, hoping to relaunch the airline and draw in a more international market after 18 months of bankruptcy protection.
-She recorded her single, You and I, which subsequently appeared in several Air Canada commercials.
+She recorded her single, "You and I", which subsequently appeared in several Air Canada commercials.